L. H. Howie: History

 Laurence was born in Norwood, South Australia the eldest of five children of George Cullen Howie and his wife Clara Jane Howie (née Hotham), who had emigrated from Scotland.
+Her younger sister was Clara Winifred Howie who became a leading nurse.
 His father died in 1883 and his mother took the children to stay with her father, the Rev. John Hotham, in Port Elliot, where she ran a small private school.

 He was educated at Port Elliot and at Prince Alfred College in Adelaide, where James Ashton conducted art classes.
 After leaving school he enrolled in the School of Design, where he soon became an assistant teacher.
 After qualifying as an art teacher he studied at the Royal College of Art, South Kensington, London, specialising in wood carving and china painting.

 The School of Design was taken over by the Education Department from the Board of the Public Library, Museum, and Art Gallery in 1909, and its director of over 30 years, H. P. Gill, became principal of the Adelaide School of Art, and Howie was appointed his assistant.
 He joined the Army engineers in 1915 and served in Egypt with the 13th Field Corps of Engineers in North Africa and the Western Front.
 He was appointed official war artist after the cessation of hostilities, and in France made a series of sketches which were later used in designing the dioramas in the Australian War Memorial, Canberra.

 Gill retired in July 1915 and died at sea in May 1916.
 J. Christie Wright succeeded him as Principal, reorganising and renaming the school as the South Australian School of Arts and Crafts.
-Wright was killed in 1917 and Howie was appointed director of the school, retiring in 1944, to be replaced by John Goodchild.
+Wright was killed in 1917 and Howie was appointed director of the school, retiring in 1944, to be replaced by John C. Goodchild.

 He was an active member of the South Australian Society of Arts and its president 1927–32 and 1935–37.